Stokeinteignhead

 Stokeinteignhead (/ˈstoʊkˌɪn'tiːnˌhɛd/) is a village and civil parish in the Teignbridge district of Devon, England, above the southern bank of the estuary of the River Teign.
 The parish has a short boundary on the estuary, and is otherwise surrounded, clockwise from the north, by the parishes of Shaldon, Torbay, Coffinswell and Haccombe with Combe.
+At the 2021 census, it had a population of 734, which was slightly more than the 703 recorded at the 2011 census.
 It is twinned with the French commune of Trévières, Calvados.

 History

 Despite its closeness to the river Teign, the name is not derived from it: in the Domesday Book the district contained thirteen manors which totalled an area of ten hides and the whole area was known as the "Ten Hide".
 This was later corrupted to "Teignhead" through the influence of the river name.
 The name of the nearby village of Combeinteignhead has a similar derivation.

 Most of the village forms a conservation area and there are over fifty listed buildings nearby.

 The mascot of Stokeinteignhead, appearing on the village signs, is the cirl bunting.